allysadallmann/Team-5-Group-Project/README.md

 <https://archive.ics.uci.edu/ml/datasets/AI4I+2020+Predictive+Maintenance+Dataset>

 **Data Description**: This is a realistic, synthetic maintenance dataset.
-If at least one of the failure modes, described in the [criterias for machine failure](#Criterias-for-which-a-machine fails), is true, the process fails and the ‘machine failure’ label is set to 1.
+If at least one of the failure modes, described in the [criterias for machine failure](#Criterias-for-which-a-machine fails) , is true, the process fails and the ‘machine failure’ label is set to 1.
 It is therefore not transparent to the machine learning method, which of the failure modes has caused the process to fail.
 Our